Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Order Management/join-invoice.md

 ---
-internal: true
 tags: [invoice, order, api]
 stoplight-id: 1c2c1a2a5fd05
 ---

 # Join an invoice to an Order

-Sometimes you need to join an invoice to you Order, the document can be printed with the carrier label and/or it can be send by email to your customer
+Sometimes you need to join an invoice to you Order, the document can be printed with the carrier label and/or it can be sent by email to your customer

 You can join an invoice by creating an [UploadedFile](https://shippingbo.stoplight.io/docs/api-rest/branches/main/f6f7c3d15275f-uploaded-file) first